Computer Science

 WORK PLACEMENT / EXPERIENCE:

+Students will undertake a block work placement of 2 weeks in the IT area.
 Students are encouraged to source their own Work Placement but you will be supported by the Work Placement team should you need assistance to do this.

 EDUCATION PROGRESSION OPPORTUNITIES: